Rob Schenck: Faithwalk

-Buffalo anti-abortion activism 1992
+Anti-abortion activism

-In 1992, during Buffalo's large-scale abortion clinic demonstrations, Schenck grabbed national and worldwide attention when photos and video were shot of him cradling a preserved human fetus given the name "Tia" by a black anti-abortion group because the fetus was believed to be African-American.
+In 1992, during Buffalo's large-scale abortion clinic demonstrations, Schenck grabbed national and worldwide attention when photos and video were shot of him cradling a preserved human fetus, given the name "Tia" by a black anti-abortion group, because the fetus was believed to be African-American.
 Much was written and aired about the event.
 In an opinion editorial in the June 15 Buffalo News, Schenck responded to the criticism.
 According to the op-ed, Schenck believed that pro-choice supporters ignored the truth in favor of ideology, and conversely he believed that the fetus demonstrated the truth of his own views.
 "Most have never seen an abortion, let alone the result of it.
 Baby Tia takes the argument out of the abstract and into reality."

+In 1995, Schenck organized the first National Memorial for the Preborn and their Mothers and Fathers.
+This Memorial is a religious service against abortion.
+This quickly became a prominent anti-abortion event held inside the US Capitol complex in Washington, DC.
+Originally a program of the National Clergy Council, the event has now been renamed the National Pro-Life Clergy Conference and is sponsored by the National Pro-Life Religious Council.

+As of 2003, Schenck was a member of the National Pro-Life Religious Council.
+He participated in the events surrounding Terri Schiavo's death.
+Schenck traveled to Florida to try to prevent Schiavo from being allowed to die and publicly called for police to prevent the same.
+He was also a signatory of a letter to President George Bush and Florida Gov. Jeb Bush by national anti-abortion leaders.
+In 2005, Faith and Action served as a clearinghouse for donations to the family of Susan Torres, a brain-dead pregnant woman being kept on life support so that she could give birth.

 Some time after 2010, Schenck changed his mind about abortion, stating that banning abortion would cause more harm than good, and opposed the effort to overturn Roe v.
 Wade.
 He concludes his May 31, 2019, Op-Ed for the New York Times "No doubt, many of my former allies will call me a turncoat.
 I don’t see it that way.
 I still believe that every abortion is a tragedy and that when a woman is pregnant, bringing the child into the world is always ideal.
 Reality, though, is different from fantasy.
 I wish every child could be fully nurtured and cared for, and could experience all the wonderful possibilities that life can offer."
-In the 2020 documentary, AKA Jane Roe, Schenck stated that the anti-abortion movement had exploited Norma McCorvey (aka Jane Roe) and that it was highly unethical to have paid her to support the anti-abortion movement.